Meet Our Team

 After graduating from Tulane University, Sabrina Cutaia began her career in event production with the New Orleans Hornets (now the Pelicans) and moved on to work large-scale events with NOLA Motorsports Park, eventually transitioning into music festivals.
 Sabrina has worked on many notable events over the years, such as the BUKU Music + Art Project, VooDoo Music Festival, and finally French Quarter Festivals, Inc.

 New York native Greg Schatz majored in music at Ithaca College for one year and later received a B.A. from Cornell University, where he studied anthropology and ethnomusicology.
 He moved to New Orleans in 1995 to pursue a career in music.
 As a composer, bass player, accordionist, and keyboard player, he works with several ensembles around New Orleans and has performed at clubs and festivals in Europe and around the U.S., including French Quarter Festival.
-In fall 2008, he joined the staff of French Quarter Festivals, Inc. as Entertainment Manager.
+In fall 2008, he joined the staff of French Quarter Festivals, Inc. as Entertainment Manager and in 2019 was named Entertainment Director.

 Dave Stover embodies the perfect mix of talents for French Quarter Festivals, Inc. – he is a professional musician and a professional accountant.
 Stover attended Florida State University and graduated with a Bachelor’s Degree in 1995.
 Shortly after graduation he moved to New Orleans to pursue a career in music.
 As a bass player, Stover has enjoyed sharing the stage with many of the city’s incredible musicians performing a myriad of musical genres.
 After Hurricane Katrina, Stover moved to Nashville to further his education by studying accounting at Middle Tennessee State University.
 After two years away he returned home to New Orleans and joined the French Quarter Festival staff in the fall of 2009.